CocoIndex Plus installation

 export UV_INDEX_KEYGEN_USERNAME=token

-export UV_INDEX_KEYGEN_PASSWORD=<your-installation-token>
+export UV_INDEX_KEYGEN_PASSWORD="<your-install-token>"

-🔐 Set your CocoIndex Plus license key
+Set your CocoIndex Plus license key

-Before running CocoIndex Plus, set the COCOINDEX_PLUS_LICENSE_KEY environment variable.
-This key is separate from the installation token.
+COCOINDEX_PLUS_LICENSE_KEY environment variable.
+This is a separate

 export COCOINDEX_PLUS_LICENSE_KEY="<your-license-key>"